 Buddhism is an atheist religion that does not rely on or need gods.
-Nor are gods the cause of the samsaric system that is responsible for the cosmos.
+Gods are not the cause of the samsaric system that is responsible for the cosmos.
 Nonetheless, Buddhist texts often talk of gods (just as the Old Testament does), although they are not the same kind of eternal being that Westerners expect.
-For this reason, many call Buddhism "atheistic".
-There are no easy words to describe the temporal nature of the supreme beings that inhabit Buddhist stories without using saying "gods", however, it is certainly untrue to say that Buddhism is formally theistic, therefore, it is best described as atheistic.
+For this reason, many call Buddhism an atheist religion.
+There are no easy words to describe the nature of the supreme beings that inhabit Buddhist stories without using saying "gods", however, it is certainly untrue to say that Buddhism is formally theistic, therefore, it is best described as atheistic.

 "Buddhism" by Christmas Humphreys (1954): Humphreys was President of the Buddhist Society, London, from its foundation in 1924 until its Silver Jubilee in 1954.
 On page 79 of his book Buddhism under title "No God, No Soul" he writes "As between the theist and atheist positions, Buddhism is atheist".

 In a prominent book by one of the founders of academic religious studies, "The Varieties of Religious Experience" by William James (1902) [Book Review], James says "there are systems of thought which the world usually calls religious, and yet which do not positively assume a God.
 Buddhism is in this case.
 Popularly, of course, the Buddha himself stands in place of a God; but in strictness the Buddhistic system is atheistic"1.